annndruha/annndruha.github.io/index.md

 * ### Lomonosov Moscow State University
     (Moscow) Faculty of Physics, department of particles physics

-* ### Sirius University of Science and Technology (Adler Microdistrict) Mathematical Robotics and Artificial Intelligence
+* ### Moscow Institute of Physics and Technology (Moscow) Applied Mathematics and Computer Science, Department of Technologies of Digital Transformation

 # <a id="skills" href="#skills">🛠️ Skills</a>